|

 (4) Dealer equity option

-The term “dealer equity option”
+The term “dealer equity

-means, with respect to an options
+option” means, with respect

-dealer, any listed option which—
+option which—

 (A) is an equity option,

-(B) is purchased or granted by such options dealer in the normal
+by such options dealer in the

-in options, and
+of dealing in options, and

-(C) is listed on the qualified board or exchange on which such
+(C) is listed on the qualified

 options dealer is registered.